DAM Terms You Need To Know

 An ‘Enterprise Content Management' system is for managing and storing content across the enterprise.
 Content can include Word documents, PDFs, emails, and scanned images.
 Content is accessible by employees and business stakeholders, with the ability to deliver information from the ECM to customers.

-A storage device which has no moving parts required for use.
+A storage device that has no moving parts required for use.
 Memory cards, USB thumb drives, and solid-state drives are all examples of flash technology.
 Flash storage typically has very fast read/write speeds as there’s no need to position a reader over a disk or tape.

 A set of guidelines and procedures for engaging stakeholders in a process of sustained change management over time.
 Establishing a team for Governance ensures that a DAM system will remain relevant to the sets of users it is supposed to serve.